 Read more about our curriculum here

 Pupils are still working on the Early Learning Goals of the Early Years Foundation Stage Curriculum as they enter Year 1.
 There is a period in the Autumn Term where the majority of children progress to the National Curriculum.
 Throughout this period and beyond all children are still developing their phonic knowledge through the Little Wandle (Revised Letters and Sounds) Programme and developing their fluency in reading through the Daily Supported Reading Programme.

 The National Curriculum is delivered using an integrated topic approach and assessed using Sonar (formerly Target Tracker) Coverage Framework as a basis to ensure connection and progression throughout the school.
 Milestones at the end of Year 2 and Year 6 ensure that children are meeting expectations in their learning.
 The more able are challenged further in their learning and children who find aspects of their learning more difficult are appropriately supported so that they too are enabled to experience success.

 National requirements and school requirements are mapped out as a whole school and then individual year groups plan the curriculum for their pupils accordingly.
 The curriculum is underpinned by the school’s Core Values (Caring, Creativity, Respect, Independence, Collaboration, Honesty) and these are taught on their own and through other areas of the curriculum, including assemblies.
 The spiritual, moral, social and cultural development of our pupils and their understanding of the core values of our society are woven through the curriculum.

-The English curriculum are taught in mixed ability groups across the school.
-In all year groups there are small group interventions in order to support pupils in gaining the key skills to become successful readers, writers and mathematicians.
+The English curriculum is taught in mixed ability groups across the school.
+In all year groups we utilise small group interventions in order to support pupils in gaining the key skills to become successful readers, writers and mathematicians.

 Theme weeks, whole school activities and opportunities within and outside school all enrich and develop the children’s learning.
 After school clubs and events extend these opportunities further.
 Additional whole school programmes and approaches support quality teaching and learning and the school is well resourced in terms of learning materials, books and technology.